 Many of the UNESCO center of George Town’s historic sites are religious in nature, reflecting the diverse communities that have made their mark on the island over the last few centuries.

-Here’s a short post highlighting just a handful of the more prominent sites we visited during our week in Old Town on the island of Penang.
+Here’s a short post highlighting just a handful of the more prominent Penang temples and holy places we visited during our week in George Town on the island of Penang.

 Malaysia’s population is predominately Muslim.
 So it’s little surprise to encounter historic mosques (masjid) in Old Town.
 Masjid Melayu (Jamek) Lebuh Acheh (above and below) is perhaps the most iconic.